 The reason I added addiction to this article is that 30-50% of people suffering from a severe mental health condition in England also have problems with substance abuse (Mental Health First Aid–MHFA).

 A similar figure was found for the US, where 50.5% (10.2 million adults) of those with a substance dependence also suffered from another mental health condition (NAMI).

 A slightly smaller figure was reported by American Addiction Centers, whereby in 2017, 8.5 million American adults suffered from both substance dependence and another mental health disorder.

 Thus, addiction goes hand-in-hand with comorbid mental health problems, which causes the other can only really be answered at an individual level.

-So that’s my last post for this year’s Mental Health Awareness Week, I hope you found it insightful.
-Let me know what you think about my post in the comments section below.
-Lastly, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
+So that’s my article for this year’s Mental Health Awareness Week.
+I hope you found it insightful.
+Let me know what you think about my post in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,